Bradley-Feitsvaig/CapstoneProject-ULMFiT/README.md

 a sentence for the sentiment analysis task.
 (2) Insert text manually with the "Insert text manually" bar.
 After the text is loaded, click on the "Predict" button.
 The system will show the prediction results on the lower-left side of the window.

+3. Environment Specification

+Using the tool requires configuration to the environment.
+To run the application, please go through the following steps:
+1) Confirm that the latest Anaconda version is installed, and the latest Python environment (configured with Anaconda) is available.
+2) Create a new environment using Anaconda.
+3) Run "install.bat" which is attached to the project directory.
+In case of a failure during installation, install manually the following libraries:
+• pyqt5
+• sklearn
+• pandas
+• nltk
+• keras
+• tensorflow
+• matplotlib
+• tensorflow_hub
+• tensorflow_text
+*For the nltk library, an additional download is required:
+On command prompt type –
+Python
+>>import nltk
+>>nltk.download('stopwords')
+4) Navigate using command prompt to the project directory and run the "app.py"
+file: python app.py

 *Pay attention that the loaded files should be in the same language all the way through the process according to the language of the model.